 My doctor had told me that I had borderline Diabetes, which is also called Impaired Glucose Tolerance.
 I was kind of fond of cake and cookies but, apparently, its not so much about that as it is about getting older, and being sedentary and a bit overweight, that plus heredity.
 I didnt pay too much mind to it because it wasnt bothering me any.
 I was on a diet for a while but then I went off it.

 I started to get really, really sick.
 I was tired all the time and rest

 didnt help.
-I couldnt breathe properly.
-I had to have the
+I couldnt breathe properly and I had to have the

 head of my bed raised up at night to help my breathing.
 My vision got

 blurry, especially in the morning but also, periodically, throughout the

 day.
 I wondered if I was losing my eyesight.
 I was making more trips to

 the washroom than I could count.
 Parts of me started to swell up